-Craigavon Bridge is one of only a few double decker road bridges in Europe.
-It was built in 1933 and named after Lord Craigavon, the first Prime Minister of Northern Ireland.
-This is the 3rd bridge to be built near this location.
-The first one was built with wood in 1790 and was called the ‘Earl Hervey Bridge’ and the 2nd was built in with steel in 1863 and was called the Carlisle Bridge (This one however was destroyed by an iceberg).
-The lower deck of the bridge originally carried a railway line for freight wagons, but this was replaced by a road in 1968.
-There are now silhouetted murals of trains at each end which stand to mark these railway lines and the famous bronze statue ‘Hands Across the Divide’ by Derry scupltor Maurice Harron, is located on the western end of the bridge at Carlisle Square.
+Craigavon Bridge is the oldest of the three bridges in Derry City.
+It was built in 1933 and named after Lord Craigavon (the first Prime Minister of Northern Ireland).
+This is the third bridge to be built at this location over the mighty Foyle River.
+The first one was built in 1790 with wood and was called ‘The Earl Hervey Bridge’.
+The second was built in 1863 with steel and was called the Carlisle Bridge.
+This, however, was destroyed by an iceberg.
+This one was built in 1933.
+The lower deck of the bridge originally carried freight trains to and from Donegal.
+This one was however renovated for cars in 1968 and so it is one of only a few double-decker road bridges in Europe.
+There are now silhouetted murals of trains at each end to mark this history.
+There is also a famous bronze statue called ‘Hands Across the Divide’ by Derry sculptor Maurice Harron at the Carlisle Square side of the bridge.